tMario2111/MKE/README.md

 ### Description

-MKE in a simple extension to SFML that comes with the following features:
+MKE is an extension to SFML that comes with the following features:
 - State machine
 - Asset manager
 - Sound manager